-When screening candidates in today’s IT staffing landscape, here are questions to add to your interview repertoire that will identify and ensure a quality hire:
+When screening candidates in today’s IT staffing landscape, here are questions to add to your screening process that will identify and ensure a quality hire:

 1. QUESTION: “Tell me about a time that you were brought in as a Scrum Coach for a team that had no previous experience working with an Agile approach."

 IMPORTANCE: This question will provide the candidate with an opportunity to describe, in his or her own words, their experience directly related to the role and technology.
 The level of detail provided will help the interviewer determine the candidate’s fit and their ability to communicate their experience.